wzb-ipi/wzb-ipi.github.io/_pages/about.md

 output: html_document
 ---

-The Institutions and Political Inequality (IPI) research unit at the WZB focuses on the political economy of social and political inequality.
+The Institutions and Political Inequality (IPI) research unit at the WZB focuses studies horizontal divisions between identity groups and vertical divisions between powerful and more marginalized actors.
+Our work is organized into four clusters: **vertical linkages**, **horizontal contestations**, **exclusion**, and **elite connections**.

-Our research concentrates on four clusters: **vertical linkages**, **horizontal contestation**, **exclusion**, and **elite connections**.
-These clusters stem from a focus on two types of social division: horizontal divisions between identity groups, and vertical divisions between those that have more or less political power.
+This repository gives details on [projects](https://wzb-ipi.github.io/projects/) and [publications](https://wzb-ipi.github.io/publications/).

-More about our research group can be found [here](https://www.wzb.eu/en/research/political-economy-of-development/institutions-and-political-inequality) or in this [presentation](https://wzb-ipi.github.io/assets/slides/ipi.html).
+For more about our research group see our main page at [wzb.eu](https://www.wzb.eu/en/research/political-economy-of-development/institutions-and-political-inequality)

 #### contact